Eschatologue/CM_wiki/docs/class/warlock/celestial.md

 ### Level 14: Searing Vengeance

 The radiant energy you channel allows you to resist death.
-When you have to make a death saving throw at the start of your turn, you can instead spring to your feet with a burst of radiant energy.
+When you have to make a Death Saving Throw at the start of your turn, you can instead spring to your feet with a burst of radiant energy.
 You regain Hit Points equal to half your Hit Point Maximum and then stand if you so choose.
 Each creature of your choice that is within 30 feet of you takes **(2d8 + Charisma modifier) :dmg-radi: Radiant**{.dmg-radi} damage, and each has the **Blinded**{.cond} condition until the end of the current turn.

 Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.